 However, its seasoned real estate investors that know the power of leverage that love 1031 tax exchanges the most.
 By reinvesting the deferred tax amount into another property, they can compound the effect of the money.

-Use software to analyze the deal + use a qualified intermediary and follow the rules.
+Use a qualified intermediary and follow the rules.
 When you choose an intermediary, nothing is more important than the security of your funds and the integrity of your transaction.

 The intermediary plays the most important role in this process by providing investors, their legal staff, and financial advisers the level of assistance needed for a successful exchange.